josh-monto/dob-permits/README.md

 # Project Description for Evaluation

 This section is to provide all documentation necessary for project evaluation.
-If evaluater wants to reproduce this project in its entirety, there is a section called "Instructions to Reproduce" later in this README, but it will take some time to set up.
+If evaluater wants to reproduce this project in its entirety, there is a section called "Instructions to Reproduce" later in this README, but it will take some time to set up, and you may accumulate charges with GCP.

 ## Problem